Arbitration is not litigation — you need to know the lay of the land!

 - the interplay between arbitration and the court process — from ignoring an arbitral clause to setting aside an award to seeking enforcement of an award

-Law Society of BC CPD Hours: 6 (including 1 hour involving aspects of professional responsibility and ethics, client care and relations, or practice management)
+Law Society of BC CPD Hours: 6 (For Rebroadcasts: including 1.25 hours involving aspects of professional responsibility and ethics, client care, and relations, or practice management)

 Ludmila B. Herbst, QC — Farris, Vaughan, Wills & Murphy LLP, Vancouver